Move to Workfront on Adobe cloud storage

 For more information, see the Reviewing and approving assets and videos FAQ in Unified review and approval overview.

-Workfront Fusion on Adobe enterprise storage projects
+Workfront Fusion on Adobe cloud storage projects

-Existing Workfront Fusion scenarios built on legacy proofing don’t automatically work against Adobe enterprise storage projects.
+Existing Workfront Fusion scenarios built on legacy proofing don’t automatically work against Adobe cloud storage projects.
 Proof-specific modules, webhooks, and API endpoints have direct equivalents in some cases and significant changes in others.
 Scenarios scoped to legacy projects continue to work as they do today.

 Fusion connectors with native support for unified review and approval are expected to be available in Q3 2026.